github/DPG-guidance/checklist.md

 #### Skills Based Volunteering Information

 Consider adding instructions for companies that are interested in doing skills based volunteering.
 Many large companies like GitHub, Intel, Google, and others offer their employees time to volunteer.
-This document tells them how a larger team could contribute to your project.
+This document provides information for how a larger team could engage with your project.
 See an example [here](https://github.com/rubyforgood/human-essentials/blob/main/sbv.md).

 #### NGO Adoption Information

-To make it easy for NGOs to start using your software, or to tell them how they can customized to solve their own problems, you should consider creating an NGO document.
-There is an example [here](https://github.com/rubyforgood/human-essentials/blob/main/ngo.md) how one DPG is doing it.
+To make it easy for NGOs to adopt and being using your software, or to tell them how they can customized to solve their own problems, you should consider creating an NGO document.
+This is an example [here](https://github.com/rubyforgood/human-essentials/blob/main/ngo.md) of how one DPG is doing it.